-he goes by oliver and his world is a lake of artistic wonder and in that aged, tempo jazz soul of his he spoke like a poet that never went to formal school and a painter that decorated your dreams at the apex of night, but he spoke of how the horns changed his life and the gallery was the best home he could find in this life as the old landline he spoke into crackled like a warm fire getting hotter by his words in the middle of a mingus tale, charles stopped me in his old jazz man cool to say politely that he needed to switch the oars on his phone waiting and he'd return.
+he goes by oliver and his world is a lake of artistic wonder and in that aged, tempo jazz soul of his he spoke like a poet never went to formal school and a painter that decorated your dreams at the apex of night, but he spoke of how the horns changed his life and the gallery was the best home he could find in this life as the old landline he spoke into crackled like a warm fire getting hotter by his words mcpherson cool after less than a miunte, he said in that golden san diego sunshine that a neighbor was in a life threatening fix but his wife was on the way to help and just as quickly, he said 'where was i .. "

 ...another

+small element

-small element of his creative arsenal
+of his creative

+arsenal

-heating up everyone
+heating up

+everyone

 that

 drifted by.